 The world is at a crossroads where power dynamics are shifting permanently.
 Soft power is now the driving force behind reputation and influence on the global stage.
 If nations do not act now to enhance and leverage their soft power, they will be left in the wake of their neighbours and counterparts.

-Join us at Brand Finance’s Global Soft Power Summit 2020 at the Blavatnik School of Government at the University of Oxford, where practitioners and researchers will explore and debate the role of soft power in international relations.
+Over 100 delegates joined us at the Brand Finance’s Global Soft Power Summit 2020 at the Blavatnik School of Government at the University of Oxford, where practitioners and researchers explored and debated the role of soft power in international relations.

-The Summit will feature the unveiling of the Global Soft Power Index by Brand Finance - the world’s most comprehensive soft power study, surveying opinions of over 55,000 people – general public and experts - in more than 100 countries.
+The Summit featured the unveiling of the inaugural Global Soft Power Index by Brand Finance - the world’s most comprehensive soft power study, surveying opinions of over 55,000 people – general public and experts - in more than 100 countries.
 The University of Oxford’s Dr Paul Temporal has served as the key academic adviser to this study.

 David Haigh, CEO, Brand Finance